These Mini Scotch Eggs are made with teeny little quails eggs and make a great picnic treat or afternoon tea snack.

 Heat the oil to 160C/320F (or until you can brown a cube of bread within 30 seconds).

-Using a slotted spoon, gently lower between 1 and 4 mini scotch eggs into the hot oil and cook for 4 minutes.
+Using a slotted spoon, gently lower between 1 and 4 mini scotch eggs into the hot oil at an time.

 Remove from the oil and place on a plate lined with a few sheets of kitchen paper.